 If you are planning to give a financial gift of any sort to someone with special needs, you must consult with a special needs planning lawyer first.
 Your gift could jeopardize important access to government benefits if your gift is not structured properly.
 Parents and caregivers of someone with a disability can also benefit from special needs planning to make sure that the person with the disabling condition can always be kept safe and secure throughout his or her lifetime.

-Unsworth LaPlante, PLLC provides legal representation to those who need help with special needs planning in Vermont or Albany, NY.
+Unsworth LaPlante, PLLC provides legal representation to those who need help with special needs planning in Vermont.
 We will work with parents, friends, and relatives of people who have disabilities in order to take the necessary steps to provide financial security, protect access to government benefits, and secure day-to-day care.
-Give us a call in Vermont at 802-879-7133 or in Albany, New York at (518) 389-6020 or contact us online today to get personalized advice on creating your special needs plan and to get answers to questions including:
+Give us a call in Vermont at 802-879-7133 or contact us online today to get personalized advice on creating your special needs plan and to get answers to questions including:

 - What should be included in a special needs plan?

 - How can a special needs planning lawyer help?

 You should speak with a special needs planning lawyer before giving any money, property, or other assets to a person who has a disabling condition.
 A person with special needs may be receiving Supplemental Security Income if the individual has a disability which prevents him or her from working.
 Medicaid may also be providing coverage for medical services or for home care or nursing care.
 These means-tested benefits could be lost if the person with the disability suddenly acquired substantial resources.
 You do not want your gift to cause a loss of access to these benefits.